DDUPREFRA/aviation_delay_analysis/README.md

 [`forecasting_calendar_no_defs.py`](code/forecasting_calendar_no_defs.py) uses Q3 2025 for model comparison and Q1 2026 as a single untouched final test.

+Before modeling, I reviewed the training-series [ACF and PACF](plots/forecast_02_acf_pacf.png) to assess short-term and weekly dependence.
+After forecasting, I examined the forecast-error ACF and PACF to determine whether the selected model had removed that structure.

-Before modeling, I applied the Augmented Dickey–Fuller test to the 2022–2025 daily delay-rate series.
+I also applied the Augmented Dickey–Fuller test to the 2022–2025 daily delay-rate series.
 The test returned an ADF statistic of **−5.0115** and a **p-value of 0.000021**.
 Because the p-value was below 0.05, I rejected the unit-root null hypothesis.
 This supports treating the series as stationary for model development, although the test does not prove that every component of the series is stationary.

 | Model | Q3 2025 MAE | Q3 2025 RMSE | Q3 2025 MAPE |
 |---|---:|---:|---:|